zenab12/QR-Code-Challenge/README.md

 ### Useful resources

-- [Flexbox Guide](https://css-tricks.com/snippets/css/a-guide-to-flexbox/) - This helped me for XYZ reason.
-I really liked this pattern and will use it going forward.
+- [Flexbox Guide](https://css-tricks.com/snippets/css/a-guide-to-flexbox/) - This helped me for refreshing my info about flex in smart way.
+I really liked this guide and will use it going forward.

 ## Author